goreleaser/goreleaser/www/docs/customization/docker.md

     use: buildpacks
 ```

 Also, you can use a custom buildpack on `build_flag_templates` if you want.
-By default `gcr.io/buildpacks/builder:v1` will be use.
+By default, `gcr.io/buildpacks/builder:v1` will be used.

 ```yaml
 # .goreleaser.yml